aomalov/JBT.WEB/readme.md

 - Use [WildFly](http://wildfly.org/downloads/) most recent `JBOSS` server as a web container
 - Use [RestEASY](http://resteasy.jboss.org/) as the `REST`ful services router servlet
+    - benefit from automatic DTO <-> JSON data mapping
+    - benefit from automatic Collection -> JSON array data mapping
 - Use `@WebFilter` annotation to filter out unauthorised requests to rest resources and unappropriate requests within the restricted site area
     - Save *facade* to user `Session` and check each request if it is in place
 - Check *facade* type for the appropriate service - within the corresponding restful resource class
-- Use `@Provider` annotation to catch all Exceptions  and turn turn them into a shaped response at the client side
+- Use `@Provider` annotation to catch all Exceptions  and turn them into a shaped response at the client side
+- Use `web.xml` **ONLY** for */img* folder definition - define local path to store uploaded coupon images on the server
+    - use `@MultipartForm` annotation to host upload image content into a POJO (see [this](http://examples.javacodegeeks.com/enterprise-java/rest/resteasy/resteasy-file-upload-example/) for details)

+#### Tricks and references

+- Send `datetime` data from web-browser and back: changed Coupon DTO generic setter parameter to String and used **SimpleDateFormat** to deserialize it back to Date
+- Get context params configured in web.xml- see [this](http://tutorials.jenkov.com/java-servlets/web-xml.html#contextParams)

+### Client side

 ### Installation